lurbas/MaterialMasterDetail/README.md

 Just follow [this link](http://goo.gl/ex8MVd).

-You can also try it by downloading a demo from [Play Store] (https://play.google.com/store/apps/details?id=com.lucasurbas.masterdetail).
+You can also try it by downloading a demo from [Play Store](https://play.google.com/store/apps/details?id=com.lucasurbas.masterdetail).

 Be sure to check this sample on Mobile as well as on Tablet!